 Cluster headache (CH) is the most intense and extreme type of headache that exists.
-This headache is expressed in severe pain at one side of the head.
+This headache is expressed in severe pain in one side of the head.
 It is a very intens pounding, sharp pain around the eye socket.
 The condition is fortunately very rare and not life-threatening.
 Cluster headache falls under the heading of ‘headache’.

 The exact cause of cluster headache is unknown.
 Periods of frequent attacks, known as cluster periods, can last for weeks to months.
 These are followed by rest periods, during which the attacks of headache (even for months or years) completely disappear.

 Attacks usually occur regularly during a day and the cycle of cluster periods is often seasonal.
 This indicates indirectly that the biological clock of humans is involved.
-The human biological clock is located in the hypothalamus, deep in the center of the brains.
+The human biological clock is located in the hypothalamus, deep in the center of the brain.
 Defects of the hypothalamus may account for the timing and the cyclical nature of cluster headache.
 Studies have demonstrated an increased activity in the hypothalamus during an attack of cluster headache.

 In contrast to migraine and tension headache, cluster headache is generally not associated with triggers, such as foods, hormonal changes or stress.
 However, once a cluster period begins, the consumption of alcohol can quickly lead to a splitting headache.
 Other possible triggers are the use of medicines, such as nitroglycerin.